0w9/gutenberg_embedding/README.md

 First the scraper goes to the [Category Page](https://www.gutenberg.org/ebooks/bookshelf/57) and gets all the Ebooks and their metadata (like IDs).
 Each category page returns 25 Ebooks at a time.
 To get all the Ebooks, we need to use pagination, to pages like the `start_index` of 26 (https://www.gutenberg.org/ebooks/bookshelf/57?start_index=26).

 The Scrapy Pipeline then gets passed all items, and using Langchain embeds them into MongoDB.
 For this we use OpenAI.
+The text content of splits of 1,000 characters is embedded, which is the most important part when analyzing the general text.